-The so-called UI / IU function generator requires to load tables from a common FAT32 formatted USB drive via the front side USB port.
+The so-called UI / IU function generator requires to load tables from a common FAT32 formatted USB stick via the front side USB port.
 The files are required to have a certain format and to meet following specifications:

-- The files names must always begin with IU or UI (not case-sensitive). depending on the target function you want to load the table to - The file must be a text file of type Excel CSV and must only contain one column with exactly 4096 values without gaps - Values with decimal places must a decimal separator matching the selection with parameter "USB file separator format" (see section 3.4.3.1, selection "US" => dot as decimal separator)
+- The files names must always begin with IU or UI (not case-sensitive), depending on the target function you want to load the table for - The file must be a text file of type Excel CSV and must only contain one column with exactly 4096 values without gaps

-- None of values may exceed the related maximum value of the device.
-For example if you have a 80 V model you are going to load the table for the UI function, it is assumed that all the values in the table are for voltage and thus must not be bigger than 80 (the adjustment limits of the device are not in effect here) - The files must be stored inside a folder called HMI\FILES with has to be in the root of the USB drive
+- Values with decimal places must use a decimal separator as selected with parameter "USB file separator format" in the MENU (see 3.4.3.1) where format "US" means separator = comma and decimal separator = dot - None of values may exceed the related maximum value of the device.
+For example if you have a 80 V model you are going to load the table for the UI function, it is assumed that all the values in the table are for voltage and thus must not be bigger than 80 (the adjustment limits of the device are not in effect here) - The files must be stored inside a folder called HMI_FILES with has to be in the root of the USB drive